House Democrats press for cameras in federal courts, as Trump trials and Supreme Court session loom

 Connolly told CBS News that "the Supreme Court is not some mystical, druidic priesthood that periodically deigns to review constitutional issues and hand down their wisdom from on high.
 The American public has a right to witness consequential and historic proceedings that come before the highest court."

-A coalition of media organizations have joined members of Congress in advocating for camera access to the high court.
-In a new letter to Chief Justice of the United States John Roberts, media groups have argued for the court to continue offering audio feeds of the arguments, until camera access is made available.
+A coalition of media organizations, including CBS News, have joined members of Congress in advocating for camera access to the high court.
+In a new letter to Chief Justice John Roberts, media groups have argued for the court to continue offering audio feeds of the arguments, until camera access is made available.

 "Short of providing live video of proceedings, permanent live audio of the Supreme Court's proceedings is the best way to keep the public informed and engaged with respect to its operations," the letter said.